-- Dual Enrollment allows high school students to enroll in college.
+- Dual Enrollment allows high school and home school students to enroll in college.
 Classes are taught by ECC faculty, either on campus or online.
 While students earn college credit, they may or may not gain high school credit toward graduation.
-Students should check with their high school counselor or principal for more information.
+Students should check with their counselor or other school official for more information.

 Who Should Enroll?

 - Juniors and Seniors with a 3.0 GPA or higher are encouraged to sign up.
 ECC uses multiple measures placement, so ACT or Accuplacer Scores are not required with this GPA.